Sebasmadridmx/smo_os_bng_grids/README.md

 ## Shapefile export

 Export any set of entries to ESRI Shapefile format (OSGB36 / EPSG:27700).
-Pure Ruby, no GDAL, no external gems.
-Produces `.shp`, `.shx`, `.dbf`, and `.prj` files — open directly in QGIS or ArcGIS.
+Pure Ruby — no GDAL, no external gems.
+Produces `.shp`, `.shx`, `.dbf`, and `.prj` files, ready to open directly in QGIS or ArcGIS.

 ```ruby
 lister = SmoOsBngGrids::Lister.new